Event Layouts 101 – Complete Guide for Amazing Event Design

 If your event requires space for both a cocktail reception layout and then a theater seating layout, then your venue must be able to accommodate those needs.
 This is where you should share with the venue your specific priorities and planned activities and see if they have the space types to handle those.

-Once you have confirmed that the venue can handle your headcount and your planned activities/priorities, you will need to get exact measurements of the interior venue rooms and/or outdoor spaces you are booking to begin to create an event layout diagram that will be a to-scale representation of where all items will be placed, including stages, tables, chairs, A/V equipment, furniture, dance floors, bars, tents, booths and so on.
+Once you have confirmed that the venue can handle your headcount and your planned activities/priorities, you will need to get exact measurements of the interior venue rooms and/or outdoor spaces you are booking to begin to create an event design diagram that will be a to-scale representation of where all items will be placed, including stages, tables, chairs, A/V equipment, furniture, dance floors, bars, tents, booths and so on.

 Furniture and Rental Requirements